ibm-cloud-docs/billing-usage/promo_codes.md

 ## Types of available promotion credits
 {: # available-promo-credit}

-Both one-time credit promotions and recurring dollar credit promotions are available.
+Both one-time credit promotions and recurring dollar credit promotions are available for all {{site.data.keyword.Bluemix_notm}} products.

 1. One-time credit promotion
     * Credit promotions can be used only one time, for a set time period, and you can't remove them after you apply them.
 Credit promotions use the following format: `$X off for Y days.`